openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-conda.rst

 Compiling with OpenVINO Runtime from Conda-Forge on Linux
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-When linking OpenVINO libraries from Conda on Linux, ensure that you have the necessary Conda compilers installed.
+When linking OpenVINO libraries from Conda on Linux, ensure that you have the necessary Conda compilers installed and Conda standard libraries are used.
 To do so, run the following command in your Conda environment:

 .. code-block:: sh

     conda install cmake c-compiler cxx-compiler make
+    conda env config vars set LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH

 It is crucial to reactivate your Conda environment after installing the compilers.
 This step ensures that all the environment variables are set correctly for successful linkage.